Flag fight: Delaware homeowner at odds with HOA over American flag display

 "A bunch of the residents in our community have a problem fighting this out in court," added resident Kelly Corbett.

-Killingsworth, who is also an Army veteran by the way, said the Parkside Homeowner's Association has in short told him the flagpole is in violation of the neighborhood's guidelines.
+Killingsworth, who is also an Army veteran, said the Parkside Homeowner's Association has told him the flagpole is in violation of the neighborhood's guidelines.

 "I take great pride in seeing that when I walk back door every day," Killingsworth said.